 There are no assigned seats on Southwest airlines.
 There are no different classes of service.
 Love it or hate it, Southwest utilizes an open seating policy.

 An open seating policy means that you do not have an assigned seat.
 Instead, you choose your seat when you get on the plane.
-With a few exceptions (like exit rows for children), passengers are allowed to choose any seat that is available when they board.
-So the earlier you are able to get on the plane, the more seating options you’ll have.
+With a few exceptions (like no exit rows for children), passengers are allowed to choose any seat that is available when they board.
+The earlier you are able to get on the plane, the more seating options you’ll have.

 Checking In